top of page

 Key Properties of High-Purity Thermoplastics

-Building a high-purity system isn’t just about the material—it’s about how it’s installed.
+Building a high-purity system isn’t just about the material; it’s also about how it’s installed.
 Poor handling can destroy the very purity you're aiming to protect.

 Best Practices:

-• Pre-Cleaned Piping & Fittings: Supplied double-bagged, particle-tested
+• Pre-Cleaned Piping & Fittings: Supplied double-bagged and particle-tested.

 Where Are High-Purity Piping Systems Used?